Dargones/DafnyTestBenchmarks/README.md

-# Tests for Dafny QUIC library
+# Tests for Dafny libraries

-The following repository contains tests written manually for a [portion of the QUIC library](https://github.com/secure-foundations/everquic-dafny) dealing with Doubly-Linked lists.
+The following repository contains tests written manually for several Dafny libraries.